glasser/vote.davidglasser.net/content/post/201806-candidates.md

 On the whole, I've found fewer candidates to be excited about than in past years, and lots of races where I'm finding it hard to come to a decision.
 I'd love to hear feedback from friends in the next week before the election!
+The serious candidates in contested races that I'm most wholeheartedly excited about are **Pamela Price for DA** and **Tony Thurmond for California Superintendent of Public Instruction**.

-## Governor: John Chiang?
-Delaine Eastin?
+## Governor: Delaine Eastin

 This race, which led to my [most popular tweet of all time](https://twitter.com/glasser/status/990343633588047872), somehow manages to